Tensor products of multimatroids and a Brylawski-type formula for the transition polynomial: Multimatroids

 We are particularly interested in tight multimatroids.
 These were introduced by Bouchet in~\cite{MR1845490} and they include the 3-matroids of ribbon graphs (as discussed in Section~\ref{sec:rg}).

-\begin{definition} A multimatroid $Z$ is \emph{tight} if it is nondegenerate and for every near-transversal $S$, there is a unique element $\ez{Z}{S}$ in the skew class disjoint from $S$ such that $r(S \cup \{\ez{Z}{S}\}) = r(S)$.
-We shall call the element $\ez{Z}{S}$ the \emph{\slack} associated with $S$.
+\begin{definition} A multimatroid $Z$ is \emph{tight} if it is non-degenerate and for every near-transversal $S$, there is a unique element, which we shall denote by $\ez{Z}{S}$, in the skew class disjoint from $S$ such that $r(S \cup \{\ez{Z}{S}\}) = r(S)$.
 We omit the subscript $Z$, when the context is clear. \end{definition} Note that the uniqueness condition is not included in Bouchet's definition of tight multimatroids, however uniqueness follows easily from~\ref{r2}.
-Moreover, as shown in \cite[Proposition~4.1]{MR1845490}, if a multimatroid is tight then so are all its elementary minors.
+Moreover, as shown in \cite[Proposition~4.1]{MR1845490}, if a multimatroid is tight, then so are all its elementary minors.

+An isomorphism between two multimatroids is a bijection respecting the partition into skew classes and preserving rank.
+If $Z_1$ and $Z_2$ are isomorphic, we write $Z_1\cong Z_2$.
+Notice that tightness is preserved under isomorphism and that every isomorphism maps singular elements to singular elements.